GIRA/PhysicalBits/docs/DOWNLOAD.md

 The web version should work on all platforms, after unzipping simply run the `start.bat` (on Windows) or `start.sh` (on Linux or macOS).
 After a few seconds a browser should open with the Physical Bits IDE.

-The desktop versions are still experimental, they use [electron](https://www.electronjs.org/) to provide a native experience but in the background they run the same server as the web version.
+The desktop versions use [electron](https://www.electronjs.org/) to provide a native experience but in the background they run the same server as the web version.
 Simply run the `PhysicalBits.exe` (on Windows) or `PhysicalBits.app` (on macOS).